 …and more of this…

 If you’re looking for someone with a perfect camera, and for someone who gets all dressed up to cook, this isn’t for you.
-I’M A GRAD SCHOOL GIRL-BABY, ain’t nobody got time for that!
+I’M A BUSY GIRL–BABY, ain’t nobody got time for that!
 Just keeping it real over here.

 I hope you enjoy whatever content, puns, and info I throw on up here!
 Thanks for checking it out, and never stop hunting your hanger!